+'''

 rpm -q ibmrac

+'''

-On all Linux systems on which you plan to use Rational Agent Controller, check that the X Windows libraries are installed; on 64-bit platforms, the 31-bit or 32-bit X Windows libraries are required in addition to the 64-bit libraries.
-On Red Had Enterprise Advanced Server V4.0, you must also install the deprecated X Windows libraries.
+On all Linux systems on which you plan to use Rational Agent Controller, check that the X Window System libraries are installed; on 64-bit platforms, the 31-bit or 32-bit X Window System libraries are required in addition to the 64-bit libraries.
+On Red Hat Enterprise Advanced Server V4.0, you must also install the deprecated X Window System libraries.

-To install RAC Version 6.0.1 from the supplemental CD or DVD supplied with WebSphere Event Broker, refer to the install.html file supplied in the root directory of the RAC component on the CD or DVD.
-In addition to the instructions provided in the install.html file, take note of the following points:
+To install RAC Version 6.0.1 from the supplemental CD or DVD supplied with WebSphere Event Broker, follow the instructions in the install.html file that is supplied in the root directory of the RAC component on the CD or DVD.
+In addition to those instructions, consider the following restrictions:

-- When the installation wizard displays the list of features that you can select to install on the Product Installation page, you must clear the selection for the IBM Rational Plugins Security feature.
+- When the installation wizard displays the list of features that you can select to install on the Product Installation page, clear the selection for the IBM Rational Plugins Security feature.
 If you do not disable security during RAC installation, you will be unable to debug message flows.
-If you do not clear this option, you must uninstall RAC and reinstall it with security disabled before you can use the debug functions. - On the Java Runtime Environment page of the installation wizard, you must specify the location of the Java runtime file (java.exe).
-RAC requires a Java Runtime Environment (JRE) as a prerequisite.
+If you do not clear this option, you must uninstall RAC and reinstall it with security disabled before you can use the debug functions. - On the Java Runtime Environment page of the installation wizard, specify the location of the Java runtime file (java.exe).
+RAC requires a Java runtime environment (JRE) as a prerequisite.
 Do not specify the JRE installed with WebSphere Event Broker for this purpose; you must use an alternative JRE.

-After installation, add the lib directory (for example, /usr/lpp/IBM/ AgentController/lib) to the start of the LD_LIBRARY_PATH environment variable before you start the broker to enable it to connect to RAC.
+After installation, add the lib directory (for example, /usr/lpp/IBM/ AgentController/lib) to the start of the LD_LIBRARY_PATH environment variable before you start the broker, to enable it to connect to RAC.